TabPhy/Price_Pred_Bike/README.md

 ## How to Use 🔑

-	1. Clone this repository. ("git lfs install" and "git lfs pull")
+	1. Clone this repository
-	2. Run the script Project/price_prediction.py.
+	2. Run the executable in Project/build/price_prediction ./price_prediction (if another system that MacOS is used, the script Project/price_prediction.py needs to be used.
+An interpretation of the exec for other systems will follow)
 	3. Enter the bike details (brand, age, condition, etc.) when prompted.
 	4. Get your price prediction from the trained models! 🎯